chipbennett/cbnet-social-menu/readme.txt

 Tags: cbnet, social, social networks, menu, custom nav menu, widget
 License:       GNU General Public License, v2 (or newer) Requires at least: 3.8
-Tested up to: 3.8.1
+Tested up to: 4.5
 Stable tag: 1.0

 Manage and display your social network profile links using a custom navigation menu.

 == Description ==

-This Plugin adds a custom Widget that allows you to add a list of social network profile links to any Theme, using a cusotm navigation menu.
+This Plugin adds a custom Widget that allows you to add a list of social network profile links to any Theme, using a custom navigation menu.
 Using this method, you will keep your social profile links portable from Theme to Theme instead of having to re-enter them as Theme options each time you switch Themes.

 == Installation ==